-Reception will have a healthy balanced snack provided every morning such as fruit, milk, crackers and cheese, biscuits, different breads etc. We also cook regularly as part of our learning.
-We ask for £1 a week to cover these costs please, payments can be made on Parent Pay directly (weekly or for the whole half term).
+Class 1 have a healthy balanced snack provided every morning such as fruit, milk, crackers and cheese, biscuits, different breads etc. We also cook regularly as part of our learning.
+We ask for £1 a week to cover these costs please, payments can be made directly on Parent Pay (weekly or for the whole half term).